Saddleworth is an old Yorkshire Parish, on the Lancashire side of the Pennines.

 The Parish was lovingly served by priests from the Missionaries of the Sacred Heart, (MSC, from the Latin Missionarii Sacratissimi Cordis) from 1952 until 2012.
 See the Previous Clergy page for details of the MSC priests who served at Sacred Heart Catholic Church, Uppermill.

-In 2012 the MSC order handed the parish back to the Diocese of Leeds.
-Mgr Fr Bernard Bickers was appointed here to Saddleworth by Bishop Arthur Roche, becoming the first Leeds diocesan priest to serve in the parish.
+In 2012 the MSC order handed the parish over to the Diocese of Leeds.
+Mgr Fr Bernard Bickers was appointed to Saddleworth by Bishop Arthur Roche, becoming the first and only Leeds diocesan priest to serve in the parish until his departure in 2022.